 At Kreger Brodish LLP, we have successfully represented thousands of accident victims coping with a wide range of injuries.
 We understand how stressful life can be for people who are coping with physical pain while struggling to get back to work and take care of their families.
 Physically, emotionally, and financially, it can be overwhelming.
-Our North Carolina personal injury lawyers are here to help.
+Our Durham personal injury lawyers are here to help.

-Our respected team has more than a decade of experience helping clients navigate tough personal injury claims.
+Our respected team has more than a decade of experience helping clients navigate tough Durham personal injury claims.
 We have earned a reputation for taking on big-name insurance companies and securing maximum payments for our deserving clients.
 With extensive experience working both for and against large insurance companies, we have the knowledge and skills necessary to fight for the justice you deserve.

 Common Types of Cases Our Durham Personal Injury Lawyers Handle

 Kreger Brodish LLP represents individuals and families who have been harmed due to someone else’s negligence.
-Many of the personal injury claims we handle involve:
+Many of the Durham personal injury claims we handle involve:

 If you are ready to discuss the details of your case, please reach out.
 Our attorneys are here to answer your questions and help you understand your legal rights after a serious injury.